Pinning by holes of multiple vortices in homogenization for Ginzburg-Landau problems: Introduction

+where $\sigma$ and $\gamma$ are fixed positive numbers.
+This scaling corresponds to the finite flux of the magnetic field over each periodicity cell $\int_{cell} h_{ext}^\ve dx=O(1)$.
+Note that the effective core of a vortex pinned by a hole is of the order of the hole size $\rho$, and therefore its energy is of order $\log (1/\rho)$.
+Then if vortices inside holes have a finite degree, we get $\rho=\exp{(-\gamma/\varepsilon^{2})}$, which is a much stronger separation than just $\rho \ll \ve$ in \eqref{separation}.
+Our results show that the scaling \eqref{scales} leads to a nonuniform spatial distribution of multivortices, whereas the other scalings lead to a simple homogenization limit (no vortices for ``very small holes" and constant uniform vorticity for larger holes).
+Our analysis shows that the scaling \eqref{scales} is special because the energy of the vortices and the bulk energy of the superconductor outside the vortex cores are of the same order.

+Recall that in homogeneous superconductors there are no vortices if $0<h_{ext}^\ve<H_{c1}:=C_1 \log \kappa$ (below the first critical field \cite{SS}).
+A further increase in the magnetic field $C_1 \log \kappa <h_{ext}^\ve < C_2 \kappa^2$ results in a lattice of simple (multiplicity one) vortices.
+Our results show that in a superconductor with holes the interval $0<h_{ext}^\ve<H_{c1}:=C_1 \log \kappa$ is divided into two subintervals: no vortices at all, and vortices inside holes but not in the bulk of the superconductor.

 Formal calculations show that under the scale separation condition (\ref{separation}) there are no vortices in the bulk of the domain $\Omega_\ve$ and the term with the integrand $\frac{\kappa^2}{4}(1-|u|^2)^2$ can be effectively replaced by the constraint $|u|=1$.
-Thus we are led to the minimization problem
+Mathematical justification of this replacement based on the energy decomposition will be presented elsewhere.
+For a domain with finitely many holes of finite size, analogous replacement was rigorously justified in \cite{AB2}.
+However, even in the case of one small hole the analysis from \cite{AB2} can not be carried out since the smaller the hole the more energy is needed for pinning by this hole (that is the energy of the vortex in the hole blows up as the size of the hole goes to zero).